Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

-Further up we had looked at a matrix of Operating Systems versus CPU architectures, and how most compilers tended to only cover 1-2 "cells", whereas GCC covered essentially all possible architectures on Linux (i.e. a whole column of the matrix).
+Further up we had looked at a matrix of Operating Systems versus CPU architectures, and how most compilers tended to only cover 1-2 "cells", whereas GCC covered essentially all possible architectures on Linux – i.e. a whole column of the matrix.

-As it happened, the last dimension of universality was tackled by another large project that grew from a research project into a fully cross-architecture and cross-platform compiler infrastructure (not least because Apple hired its founder, with the ostensible goal of having a compiler that was not subject to GCC's GPL): LLVM, and its flagship compiler Clang.
+As it happened, the last dimension of universality was tackled by another large project that grew from a research project into a fully cross-architecture and cross-platform compiler infrastructure (not least because Apple hired its founder, with the ostensible goal of having a compiler that was not subject to GCC's license): LLVM, and its flagship compiler Clang.
 This was an absolutely massive undertaking, but due to its cross-platform nature, permissive licensing, and modular infrastructure, has become _the_ focal point of efforts around all kinds of compiler development.